If the tenant does not pay the rent and does not reply to messages

 Tenant's rights:

-• Reasonable time to pay, usually 2 months between each step: payment reminder, payment claim and termination of the lease.
+• Reasonable time to pay, usually 2 weeks between each step: payment reminder, payment claim and termination of the lease.

 • Negotiate a payment plan if financial difficulties prevent you from paying your rent on time.